apache/airflow/BREEZE.rst

           Url to the constraints file.
 In case of the production image it can also be a path to the constraint file placed in 'docker-context-files' folder, in which case it has to be in the form of '/docker-context-files/<NAME_OF_THE_FILE>'

-  --disable-pip-cache
-          Disables GitHub PIP cache during the build.
-Useful if github is not reachable during build.

   --install-local-pip-wheels
           This flag is only used in production image building.
 If it is used then instead of